the60ftatomicman/KickleCubicleLevelEditor/README.md

 		- (FIXED) Bonkers not appearing
 		- (FIXED) Spawn for Hoople not appearing
  - v0.20 - adding in Help guide / Better level selection
+	 - Argueably the earliest this becoems usable by someone who hasn't read the docs
 	 - Visual guide to EACH tile value
 	 - Visual guide to enemy Group codes
 	 - Better map selection and navigation